IBM/product-recommendation-with-watson-ml/README.md

 ## 2. Create a project and add services

 * In Watson Studio create a new project which will contain the notebook and connections to the IBM Cloud services.
 * Associate the project with an Apache Spark service instance.
-Go to Settings and scroll down to Associated Services.
+Go to `Settings` and scroll down to `Associated Services`.
 Click + and select **Spark** from the drop-down menu.
 Select an existing service or create a new one for free.
 * Also add Watson Machine Learning to the project from the same drop-down menu.
-Click + and select **Watson** from the drop-down menu.
+Click `+` and select `Watson` from the drop-down menu.
 Select an existing Watson Machine Learning service or create a new one for free.

  ![](doc/source/images/add_spark.png)